mesosphere/kubernetes-base-addons/README.md

 The **intention of revisions is to maintain a flat history of addon changes**.
 If you are making changes to any particular addon you should be making a revision of that addon as a copy of the original file with the changes made therein and the `addon-revision` version updated to reflect the new version appropriately.

+Right now adding revisions is a manual process (see [DCOS-62943](https://jira.mesosphere.com/browse/DCOS-62943) related to automating this in future iterations).
+To make it easier for reviewers to review PRs where revisions are [manually] added make the first commit in your branch a commit to ONLY copy the previous revision to the new revision file.
+That way the following commits can actually include your changes and will be easier to historically follow without needing to manually diff the files.